shrmtmt/Japan-Meteorological-Agency-Weather-Forecast/README.md

   - Period: from 2021-12-15 to 2021-09-30
   - Collection interval: Around 3 times a day (same as above)
   - File name:
-    - yyyyMM_{region_code}_ansi.csv
-    - yyyyMM_{region_code}_utf8.csv
+    - overview_forecast_yyyyMM_{Region code}.csv
-  - Region code: same as above
+  - Region code: almost same as above, but '010000' is not included）

 No prior permission is required to use the weather forecast and precipitation probability data on this site.
 Please feel free to use the data.
 When citing data in a paper or text, please state "CC BY-SA 4.0 Source: Japan Meteorological Agency Archive: Shiro Matsumoto" or the like.
 If your research can be made public, it would be greatly appreciated if you could inform me after that you published.